capsule-corp-ternoa/ternoa-doc/docs/wiki/nft-features/secretnft.md

 <div>

-<p>The following is the workflow proposed for minting secret NFTs :</p>
+<p>The proposed workflow for minting secret NFTs :</p>

 <ol>

 <li>1.
-User selects a media or custom data for storing privately in a secret NFT.</li>
+User selects a media to be stored privately in a secret NFT.</li>

 <li>2.
-The Wallet or dApp use the Ternoa SDK to generate a key pair for each NFT..</li>
+The wallet or dApp use the Ternoa SDK to generate a key pair for each NFT..</li>

 <li>3.
-The public key of the generated keypair is used to encrypt the secret data.</li>
+The public key of the generated key-pair is used to encrypt the secret data.</li>

 <li>4.
-The encrypted secret data is stored on IPFS and its content id (CID) is recorded.</li>
+The encrypted secret data is stored On-Chain via IPFS and its Content ID (CID) is recorded.</li>

 <li>5.
-The CID of the encrypted secret data is used to construct the offchain metadata json file</li>
+The CID of the encrypted secret data is used to reconstruct the Off-Chain metadata json file</li>

 <li>6.
-The offchain metadata file is stored on IPFS, and its content id (CID) is used to trigger an extrinsic on the blockchain to mint a secret NFT.</li>
+The Off-Chain metadata file is stored on IPFS, and its content id (CID) is used to trigger an extrinsic event (txn) on the blockchain to mint a secret NFT.</li>

 <li>7.
-The id of the new NFT is obtained from the blockchain by the wallet/Dapp using Ternoa SDK.</li>
+The ID of the new NFT is obtained from the blockchain by the wallet/dApp using the [Ternoa SDK](https://github.com/capsule-corp-ternoa/ternoa-js).</li>

 <li>8.
 The secret key used to encrypt the secret data is split into shares using a threshold secret scheme (such as Shamir Secret Shares).</li>